 "I hope this unjust war stops, and I can return to my occupied town of Julis before I die.
 This was my dream when I was a child, and it is still my dream as an elderly man.
 If I cannot live to see it fulfilled, my grandchildren will achieve it soon."

 I arrived in the Gaza Strip as a teenager and endured all the suffering of displacement with my family.
-We walked on foot for tens of kilometers and suffered greatly in the early years of displacement.
+We walked on foot for tens of kilometres and suffered greatly in the early years of displacement.
 We slept in the open, then in dilapidated tents, then in mud houses, and finally in houses made of asbestos, tiles, and stones.
 A few years ago, we managed to build concrete houses.
 Our lives were miserable, lacking all the necessities of life, but we were committed to staying in Palestine and never migrating from it.

 I got married in 1955 according to Palestinian customs and traditions.
 My wife gave birth to six children, four daughters, and two sons, and my children collectively gave birth to 46 grandchildren.
 Most of my grandchildren received higher education and work as engineers, doctors, teachers, and in many other jobs that serve our people in the Gaza Strip, confirming our determination to continue living on this land and our refusal to leave it except by returning to our village of Julis, which was occupied in 1948.

 I am an old man, 91 years old, suffering from diseases, but my testament to my children and grandchildren is to never leave Gaza.
 We cannot leave Gaza, and we cannot migrate again.
 In 1948, we left our homes out of fear of death.
-After eight months of war on Gaza in 2023 and 2024, we will stay on our land until death.
+After nearly eight months of war on Gaza in 2023 and 2024, we will stay on our land until death.
 We remain steadfast due to our awareness and understanding of all the conspiracies of the occupation, and our insistence on staying in Gaza and not migrating from it, no matter what sacrifices it costs us.

 The occupation destroyed the nearby Ahmed Yassin Mosque, where I used to perform all my prayers.
 They also demolished dozens of houses adjacent to mine and shelled the land next to my house numerous times.
 My house was significantly damaged, with fragments of the occupation's rockets penetrating it.
 My children asked me to leave the house, but I refused and insisted on staying in my home.
 I want to die in my house, and I do not want to die while being displaced for the second time.
 This option is unacceptable to me.

-I found my house severely damaged, so my children took me to my daughter's house in the middle of the camp.
+I found my house severely damaged, so my children took me to my daughter’s house in the middle of the camp.
 I have been living with my daughter and grandchildren as a displaced person for over three months.
-I miss my house and the neighborhood where I live.
+I miss my house and the neighbourhood where I live.
 I cannot become a refugee again.
 We cannot make Israel’s plan of depopulating Gaza successful.
-We must thwart the occupation's plans and remain steadfast on our land despite the great killing perpetrated by the occupation since the beginning of the war.
+We must thwart the occupation’s plans and remain steadfast on our land despite the great killing perpetrated by the occupation since the beginning of the war.

 The war waged by the occupation on Gaza since October 2023 is the toughest.
 I have never seen such a war in my life.
 I lived through the 1948 war, the 1956 war, the occupation of the Gaza Strip, the Naksa of 1967, the 1973 war, the first Intifada in 1987, the second Intifada in 2000, the 2006 war, the 2008/2009 war, the 2012 war, the 2014 war, the 2021 war, and many major Israeli attacks during its occupation of Palestine.
 I also lived through this war in 2023/2024, but this war is unprecedented.